NealSavant/Blog-Site/README.md

 ### Midterm Team Project for Skill Distillery

+* Neal Savant
+* Frank Martin
+* JP Sypniewski

+### Overview

+The Extended Learning Platform (ELP) is a blog-style site that provides quick information about programming topics.
+The target audience is any person looking to learn and share more information about programming.

+### Description

+Upon landing on the site, users are presented a homepage with a greeting.
+On the navigation bar, users can log in, create an account, or go directly to an index of topics.

+### Implementation

+### Technologies and Methodologies Used

 Purpose:
 * So you’ve finished your 16 weeks, what’s next?
 Continue your education!
 * Shake hands with common technologies in full stack development.